askmike/gekko/docs/internals/events.md

 - [stratWarmupCompleted](#stratWarmupCompleted-event): When the strategy is done warming up.
 - [advice](#advice-event): Every time the trading strategy is fed a new candle.
 - [stratUpdate](#stratUpdate-event): Every time the strategy has processed a new strat candle.
+- [stratNotification](#stratNotification-event): Every time the strategy emit new strategy notification.
 - [tradeInitiated](#tradeInitiated-event): Every time a trading plugin (either the live trader or the paper trader) is going to start a new trade (buy or sell).
 - [tradeCompleted](#tradeCompleted-event): Every time a trading plugin (either the live trader or the paper trader) has completed a trade.
 - [tradeAborted](#tradeAborted-event): Every time a trading plugin (either the live trader or the paper trader) has NOT acted on new advice (due to unsufficiant funds or a similar reason).